KQM-git/TCL/docs/combat-mechanics/poise.md

 * **Drag Force**

-> Chongyun’s N1 can stagger a Mitachurl at **Level 4** in the center of Venti’s burst, but can’t when a Mitachurl is standing on the ground.
+> Chongyun’s N1 can stagger a Mitachurl at **Level 4** in the center of Venti’s Burst, but can’t when a Mitachurl is standing on the ground.
 This indicates that the ground exerts a drag force.
 > Ningguang’s charged attack with 2 star jades can only cause a **Level 2 Stagger** on an Anemoboxer standing on the ground, but can cause a **Level 3 Stagger** on an Anemoboxer standing on the edge of a meteorite cast by Geo Traveler.

 ## Credits